LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 Any ``fail`` or ``fail_if`` methods called within ``protect`` capture blocks will halt execution only of the code contained within the ``protect`` capture block.
-Any ``handle`` capture blocks contained within the ``protect`` capture blocks will be conditionally executed, however Lasso 9 requires these ``handle`` capture blocks to be present before the error occurse, so put them at the top of the ``protect`` capture block.
+Any ``handle`` capture blocks contained within the ``protect`` capture blocks will be conditionally executed.
+However, Lasso 9 requires these ``handle`` capture blocks to be present before the error occurs, so put them at the top of the ``protect`` capture block.
 The Lasso page will continue executing normally after the closing of the ``protect`` capture block.

 The ``protect`` capture blocks can be used for the following purposes: